Last Updated: September 22, 2019 (overhaul)

 - Click select on the map.

-Make sure that LIMITED or better access for the Corca Laide project administrators in maintained.
+LIMITED or better access for the Corca Laide project administrators should be maintained.
 MINIMAL access is not acceptable.
+Follow the screen shot below if you ever need to change the setting back to LIMITED.

 3. Under Your Projects, locate the Corca Laidhe project and click Edit.
 Then follow the prompts to grant access.